The GOP Wants to Pass Trump’s Tax Cuts This Week. Here’s What They Need to Do.

 Two Republican senators, Bob Corker and Ron Johnson, added a new hurdle on Monday when they threatened to vote against the bill in the Senate Budget Committee on Tuesday afternoon if their concerns aren’t addressed.
 There are 12 Republicans and 11 Democrats on the committee, so the GOP can’t afford a single defection.

 Fixing the bill may be tricky, as Corker and Johnson have different concerns.
-Corker, like several other deficit hawks, is now calling for a “backstop” that would have tax rates rise if the cuts fail to spark explosive economic growth that pays for the plan’s $1.5 trillion in deficit spending over the next decade.
+Corker, like several other deficit hawks, is now calling for a “backstop” that would have tax rates rise if the cuts fail to spark explosive economic growth to pay for the plan’s $1.5 trillion in deficit spending over the next decade.
 (Despite what many Republicans claim, independent experts say the tax cuts will not magically pay for themselves.)

-Johnson thinks that the bill’s treatment of “pass-through businesses,” companies that pay their taxes through the individual tax code, isn’t generous enough.
+Johnson thinks that the bill’s treatment of “pass-through businesses” — companies that pay their taxes through the individual tax code — isn’t generous enough.

-“I’m not exactly sure what’s going to happen in committee; we’re working diligently to fix the problem,” Johnson told Wisconsin reporters on Monday.
-“If we develop a fix prior to committee, I’ll probably support it but if we don’t, I’ll vote against it.”
+“I’m not exactly sure what’s going to happen in committee.
+We’re working diligently to fix the problem,” Johnson told Wisconsin reporters on Monday.
+“If we develop a fix prior to committee, I’ll probably support it, but if we don’t, I’ll vote against it.”

 Passing the Bill in the Senate

-If Corker and Johnson allow the bill to pass out of the Senate Budget Committee, then Majority Leader Mitch McConnell can bring the bill up on the floor.
+If Corker and Johnson allow the bill to pass out of the Senate Budget Committee, then majority leader Mitch McConnell can bring the bill up on the floor.
 That kicks off 20 hours of debate and a “vote-a-rama.”
 This process, which allows any senator to offer amendment on the bill, could drag on for some time.
-Senate Majority Whip John Cornyn called it a “dynamic process,” and indicated that there will be changes to the bill in the coming days, saying there will be “manager’s amendments at different points along the way.”
+Senate majority whip John Cornyn called it a “dynamic process” and indicated that there will be changes to the bill in the coming days; he said there will be “manager’s amendments at different points along the way.”

-During this uncertain process GOP leaders need to find a way to get almost every Republican senator on board.
+During this uncertain process, GOP leaders need to find a way to get almost every Republican senator on board.
 They can afford to lose only two votes, and nine Republicans have suggested they might not back the bill.
 These are their demands:

 Ron Johnson and Steve Daines: These are the only two senators who officially oppose the tax bill in its current form.
 Like Johnson, Daines wants a more generous deal for “pass-through” businesses.
 A Daines aide said he just wants to “ensure Main Street businesses are not put at a competitive disadvantage against large corporations.”

-Under both the House and Senate versions of the bill, the corporate tax rate would be cut from 35 percent to 20 percent.
+Under both the House and Senate versions of the bill, the corporate tax rate would be cut from 35 to 20 percent.
 But most privately owned companies are organized as pass-throughs, with the profits going to their owners, who are taxed at the individual rate of up to 39.6 percent.
 While the House bill cuts the pass-through rate to 25 percent, the Senate version creates a 17.4 percent income-tax deduction instead of establishing any special rate.

 This change actually makes the Senate bill better for genuinely small businesses than the House version was: Right now, the vast majority of small business owners pay 25 percent or less on their (modest) business income.
 So, for them, a large tax deduction is worth way more than a ten-point cut in the top rate.